Computer Science Master of Science

 COMP5700CLASSICAL ARTIFICIAL INTELLIGENCE4

-Grade of B or higher required in undergraduate courses to satisfy requirements in the Master of Science in Applied Computer Science
+Grade of B or higher required in undergraduate courses to satisfy requirements in the Master of Science in Computer Science

 Year One: Fall